rtsao/create-universal-package/packages/eslint-plugin-cup/README.md

 ### `cup/no-undef`

-The same as the vanilla undef, but only allows environment-specific globals if guarded by environment checks.
+The same as the vanilla `no-undef`, but only allows environment-specific globals if guarded by environment checks.

 ```js
 process.title; // fails `cup/no-undef`